 Still, a general philosophy appears to be common throughout the field, at least at this stage of composition and writing center theory.
 Chris LeCluyse, director of the writing center at Westminster College in Salt Lake City, Utah, described his center as similar to most in that it works to empower student writers, to be a place of interaction and critical inquiry with students, not for them.
 "We want to make sure students and faculty see it not as a place to go to fix something that's wrong but rather as a resource to help them develop or improve from wherever they might be as writers," he said.
 "Our (consultants) will work with students on issues of grammar and punctuation and will help students learn to proofread and edit.
 But they will not simply edit or proofread a student's work.
 We want this to be a collaborative, non-evaluative, non-directive environment."
 In other words, the writing center, as it has developed over the course of three decades, seeks to be an interactive, knowledge-seeking community of student writers helping each other improve over time - not an answer-supplying place designed only to raise grades.

-Similarly, the Doane College Writing Center will provide a collaborative partner for student writers of all ability levels at all stages of the writing process, expediting the often difficult process of improvement through more one-on-one interaction and constructive feedback.
-It will work to help students diagnose and improve their own writing, to promote the agency of each student writer, which has value far beyond any specific assignment or course and beyond the Doane College campus:
+Similarly, the Doane University Writing Center will provide a collaborative partner for student writers of all ability levels at all stages of the writing process, expediting the often difficult process of improvement through more one-on-one interaction and constructive feedback.
+It will work to help students diagnose and improve their own writing, to promote the agency of each student writer, which has value far beyond any specific assignment or course and beyond the Doane University campus:

 In the writing center, students develop as students.
 They learn the importance of time management, organization of ideas, and staying on task.
 These are development skills that transfer to other classes and to their careers.
 The writing center quickly becomes more than a fix-it shop.
 Students prepare in an atmosphere of professionalism.
 They are responsible for their own choices, but they have the help they need to make these choices wisely.
 The writing center plants "developmental seeds" and provides a fertile ground to watch these seeds grow professionally.
 (Wallace and Wallace 49)

-Indeed, the Writing Center will serve the very best of what Doane College hopes to accomplish with its students.
+Indeed, the Writing Center will serve the very best of what Doane University hopes to accomplish with its students.
 And it will do so by involving other students, the writing consultants, as mentors and role models.
 This approach will create an additional and likely more diverse network of students that did not exist before, which can only aid retention, the result of "student connectedness, intellectual stimulation, mastery of academic discourse, research interests, and professional development" (Schreiber 419).
 But there is more.
 As Gillespie and Kail write, the entire campus community will be affected in a positive way:

 Students who come to the writing center for assistance with their writing will find themselves in an academic community in which their fellow students are valued for their writing, reading, and teaching capabilities.
 Faculty whose students use the writing center or whose students become peer-tutors, themselves, will find in a peer tutoring program a valuable new ally in their work to improve student writing and thinking.
 And the peer-tutors themselves will surely cross a threshold in their own development.
 Research on the learning of peer-tutors shows clearly that they develop skills, values, and qualities that they carry with them into their job interviews and work situations, into their lives for years to come.
 They become skilled listeners, making them better on the job, as partners, and as parents.
 They develop their skills of writing and of analyzing texts, helping them succeed in countless areas of professional and personal life.
 They become confident communicators, able to engage in one-to-one conversations with interviewers, colleagues, clients - anyone who walks in the door.
 They meet, get to know, and come to appreciate writers from many other cultures, races, classes, and genders.
 But most important, perhaps, is that they invest themselves in the successes of others, taking pride when their fellow students show that they have moved to new levels of understanding of topics and new levels of writing ability.
 (330)